adtma/adtma.github.io/_pages/about.md

   - /about.html
 ---

 I am a geologist with a deep interest in sedimentology, stratigraphy, chemostratigraphy, and isotope geochemistry.
-Sometimes, I also take on the role of a geochemical modeler, crunching numbers and creating visualizations using Python (or Matlab, but mostly Python).
+Sometimes, I also take on the role of a geochemical modeler by crunching a lot of numbers and making plots using Python (or Matlab, but mostly Python).

 I was born and raised in Indonesia.
 I attended [Institut Teknologi Bandung](https://geology.fitb.itb.ac.id/) for my undergraduate degree in geology and the School of Earth Sciences at [Ohio State](https://earthsciences.osu.edu/) for my MS and PhD.
 Currently, I am a postdoctoral scholar at [FSU](https://www.eoas.fsu.edu/) and [MagLab](https://nationalmaglab.org/staff/?name=YosephAdiatma).